The Landscape of GPU-Centric Communication

 Despite classification of communication methods into GPU- and CPU-side is commonly used and can be sufficient for an end-user, it is not always explanatory and accurate.
 To avoid the vagueness of definitions, we divide the communication methods into several types.
 These types are based on {\em the executor of each of the operations performed during communication}.
 We define two main operations needed for the communication to take place in the intra-node scenario and four operations for the inter-node one.
 In the intra-node case, the two components of a communication call are: \begin{itemize} \item \textbf{API}.
 Defines where the communication API call is made by the programmer or library. \item \textbf{Data path}.
 Indicates who participates in the data movement and shows the corresponding data path. \end{itemize} The examples showing the classification of intra-node communication mechanism, together with figures depicting the data paths are shown on Table \ref{table:intra_types} and Figure \ref{fig:intra_types}.

 The communication method in \circled{1}, referred as {\em host native}, is made on the host side and does not involve direct P2P (peer-to-peer) access between the devices.
 These involve all methods that can be launched on the host side with P2P access disabled.
 Otherwise, as \circled{2} {\em (host-controlled)} shows, the communication does not involve an extra copy to the host memory, and passes directly through PCIe, NVLink or Infinity Fabric interconnects.
-NCCL, GPU-aware MPI and *memcpy operations have host-side API, so they may belong to both \circled{1} and \circled{2}.
-With direct access to peer devices memory the device-side API allowed to remove the CPU both from the data path and control path in intra-node communication, as \circled{3}, referred as {\em device native}, shows on Figure \ref{fig:intra_types}.
-Both NVSHMEM and ROCSHMEM offer host-side API as well, but require P2P access, so its host-side API belongs to \circled{2} and device-side API is of type \circled{3}.
+GPUCCL (i.e., NCCL, RCCL, oneCCL, etc), GPU-aware MPI and *memcpy operations have host-side API, so they may belong to both \circled{1} and \circled{2}.
+By enabling direct access to peer device memory, the device-side API eliminates CPU involvement from both the data and control paths in intra-node communication, as illustrated by \circled{3}, referred to as device native, in Figure~\ref{fig:intra_types}.
+NVSHMEM, ROCSHMEM, Intel SHMEM offer host-side API as well, but require P2P access, so their host-side APIs belong to \circled{2} and device-side API is of type \circled{3}.
 In-kernel P2P direct load and stores offer similar functionality and belong to type \circled{3}, but work even with P2P access disabled, which is type \circled{4}, where data path falls back to the host.